kevinsalter/sketches/contents/articles/10-ia-sketches/index.md

 In order to tame the infinite possibilities of this design, we came up with some constraints to better frame the problem we're trying to solve.
 This will also help to measure if new designs have been successful.

 _<span style="border-bottom: 1px solid #555;padding-bottom: 2px;">Target Roles:</span>_ Team Member, Manager (2 of the [4 roles](https://7geese.atlassian.net/wiki/display/PD/Compiled+Workflows) we've defined)<br><br>
-_<span style="border-bottom: 1px solid #555;padding-bottom: 2px;">Typical Example Network:</span>_ We're imagining that this design is targeted at a company with 50+ employees that has departments set and runs performance management processes (which were set up at least 6 months ago) using 1 or more of 7Geese's core features.<br><br>
+_<span style="border-bottom: 1px solid #555;padding-bottom: 2px;">Typical Example Network:</span>_ We're imagining that this design is targeted at a company with 50+ employees that has departments set and runs performance management processes (which were set up at least 6 months ago) using 1 or more of 7Geese's core features _(OKRs, Cycles, Recognition, Feedback, 1-on-1s)_.<br><br>
 _<span style="border-bottom: 1px solid #555;padding-bottom: 2px;">Ultimate Goal:</span>_ Better enable users to succeed with their company's performance management process.<br><br>
 _<span style="border-bottom: 1px solid #555;padding-bottom: 2px;">Execution Time:</span>_ The new design should be able to be implemented by the dev team within a 3-month timespan.